doccano/doccano/README.md

 ### Sequence labeling

 First demo is one of the sequence labeling tasks, named-entity recognition.
 You just select text spans and annotate it.
-Since doccano supports shortcut key, so you can annotate text spans quickly.
+Since doccano supports shortcut key, so you can quickly annotate text spans.

 ![Named Entity Recognition](./docs/named_entity_annotation.gif)